adjei7/mathai/README.md

 You can trigger the timed challenge manually by clicking the MTC (Manual Timed Challenge) button.

 The questions are generated via code at the beginning of each session.
+The code generates 10 questions in each of 10 levels, totalling 100 questions, all addition ranging in difficulty.
 To restart a session, refresh the page.

 Click on the green chat button to open a chat window, where you can interrogate the AI about your performance.
 Ask it why it did what it did.
 Ask if for proof.
 E.g. 'How many questions did I get right?', 'Why did you start a timed trial?', 'Why did you not take me to the next level?'.